Read time 8 minutes

 The Migration Dashboard in Exchange Admin Center

-The Migration Dashboard provides an organized list of all currently active migration batches along with their respective statuses.
-If you encounter the “Syncing” status, it indicates that the migration process has commenced and is currently in progress.
+The Migration Dashboard enlists all the active migration batches and their statuses.
+When you see the Syncing status, it shows that the migration has started, and is in progress.

-The Migration Dashboard simplifies the management of migration batches through a comprehensive set of cmdlets.
-Upon selecting a migration batch, you gain access to a wealth of essential details.
+The Migration Dashboard helps you manage the migration batches uisng a set of cmdlets.
+When you select a migration batch, you can see the following details.

 How to perform Incremental Sync?